bonnie/slides/slidev/2023-09-25-ijs-rsc/slides.md

 ---
 theme: ./bonniedotdev
-transition: slide-left
 title: Ask your doctor if server components are right for you
+transition: fade-out
 fonts:
   # basically the text
   sans: 'Avenir Next' # Avenir Next, Quicksand, Noto Sans